Color, Color, Color

 Historically all dyes had natural sources; plants, insects and sea life.
 But that all changed in 1856 when 18 year old William Henry Perkin, accidentally discovered the first chemical dye.
 The color, purple mauveine, known today as mauve.
 Perkin's goal was to find a new treatment for malaria, but his discovery led him to create the start of the synthetic dye industry.
 According to local lore, the waters of the Grand Union Canal, located near Perkin's Greenford dye works, changed color from week to week with his experiments.

-Changing the color of a river is a sad reality for modern day China.
+Changing the color of a river is a sad reality for modern day China, and other countries in Asia.
 If one set eyes on any body of water that was a neon green or bloody red, our instinct for self preservation will start setting off alarms.
 This is not natural, therefore it must be dangerous and must be avoided.

 Up to 50% , an estimated 200,000 tons of the dyes used in the dyeing process are lost or allowed to enter the environment.